Bachelor of Performing Arts (Stage and Screen)

 Within 5 working days of your submission, you will be emailed a confirmation letter with an allocated audition session to attend.

-For those unable to attend our Sydney auditions, we also accept Online Digital Auditions.
+For International Students and those unable to attend our Sydney auditions, we also accept Online Digital Auditions.

-Your recording must be submitted with the application form by the application closing date but please send them in as early as possible so that you will have plenty of time to plan your trip to Sydney if you are invited to the recall stage.
+Your recording must be submitted with the application form by the application closing date.
+Please send them in as early as possible.

 To apply for ACA’s Bachelor of Performing Arts (Stage and Screen) program please complete the online application form and send or upload a filmed self-test audition which includes: